 Making the Nutella swirl

 No, you don’t have to do anything.
 But you can find a good kitchen scale for just about $10.
-Weighing ingredients will make your baking more consistent, and you’ll have less to clean up!
+Weighing ingredients will make you a better baker, and you’ll have less to clean up!

 As long as you know it will hold together better if you wait until it cools completely, I’m not going to stop you.